Even before the Restoration and the return of Charles Stuart,

 The Genres Separated

 Italian opera was gaining in popularity in London.
-Il trionfo di Camilla had been performed very successfully at Drury Lane.
+Camilla, based on Bononcini´s Il Trionfo di Camilla, had been performed very successfully at Drury Lane.
 Vanbrugh now suggested a merger by which the genres would be separated: performances with music were to be confined to the Haymarket, those without music to Drury Lane.
 He won the support of the new Vice Chamberlain, Thomas Coke, a Tory courtier and an opera lover and the measure went into effect at the beginning of 1708.

 Italian Opera: the Shortcut to Bankruptcy